Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Examples
 <br>
 <pre class="cblock">
-M20                      ; lists all files in the root folder of the internal SD card M20 S2 P"/gcodes/subdir" ; lists all files in the gcodes/subdir folder of the internal SD card, using JSON format M20 P"1:/"               ; lists all files on the secondary (PanelDue) SD card's root
+M20                      ; lists all files in the default folder of the internal SD card (0:/gcodes) M20 S2 P"/gcodes/subdir" ; lists all files in the gcodes/subdir folder of the internal SD card, using JSON format M20 P"1:/"               ; lists all files on the secondary (PanelDue) SD card's root
 </pre>